 A personal customer experience is your best bet for building long-lasting relationships.
 This guide will look at the benefits of positive customer relationship management and five ways to drive this high level of engagement through personalization.
 Let’s dive in!

+Having positive branding is no longer the end-all-be-all when it comes to customer experience and satisfaction.
 Many of the most successful brands have one thing in common- they do personalization well.
 Whether it is Netflix’s algorithm that recommends films or Facebook that shows ads that are best suited for you, brands give their customer experience a personal touch.

 Despite the benefits, not all marketers are providing personalized customer service.
 McKinsey’s study estimates that only 15% of CMOs feel that their company is on the right track with personalization.
 So, why should your teams aim to tailor offerings specifically to each customer?
 In this section, we will look at how personalization helps in better customer relations.